Bassadanza/java-junior/README.md

 - Teams deliver product with six iterations

 ## Then
-- PM and Business Customers accept product with four Logger sessions
+- PM and Business Customers accept product with four logger sessions

 ---